What Is the E4 Base Pay in 2025?

 How Is E4 Base Pay Calculated?

-Military pay is calculated based on rank and years of service.
-E4 base pay is calculated on a monthly basis and is then divided between two paychecks.
-Some branches may also pay monthly instead.
+Military pay is based on rank and years of service.
+E4 base pay is calculated monthly and typically split into two paychecks, though some branches may offer monthly payments.

 Your take-home pay can vary depending on automatic deductions for taxes, Thrift Savings Plan (TSP) contributions, Savings Deposit Program (SDP), and garnishment.
 The pay of E4 active-duty members depends on the number of years of service.